hanabi/hanabi.github.io/README.md

   * Next, it is Bob's turn.
 Normally, Bob would think that he had the red 1, and play it immediatley.
   * However, Bob also notices that on Cathy has a red 1 on her slot 1 position.
 Thus, he has to give a chance for Cathy to prove whether or a *Reverse Finesse* is happening.
 If Cathy does not blind-play anything, then Bob should have the red 1, and he can play it on his next turn.
   * Bob discards.
-  * Cathy blind plays red 1.
+  * Cathy blind-plays red 1.
 Bob now knows that he has the red 2.

 ### Bluffs